Updates and Information Regarding COVID-19 / Coronavirus

 The flexibilities provided in three Office of Management and Budget (OMB) memoranda (M-10-17, M-20-20, and M-20-11) were meant to provide short-term administrative, financial and audit requirements under the 2 CFR 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, without compromising Federal financial assistance accountability requirements.
 The flexibilities and current expiration dates are June 16, 2020 (for M-20-17 and M-20-20) and July 26, 2020 (for M20-11).

 NEW!
-June 18, 2020: The Office of Management and Budget has issued OMB M-20-26, giving federal sponsoring agencies the authority to “allow recipients to continue to charge salaries and benefits to active Federal awards consistent with the recipients' policy of paying salaries (under unexpected or extraordinary circumstances) from all funding sources, Federal and non-Federal.”
+June 18, 2020: The Office of Management and Budget issued OMB M-20-26, giving federal sponsoring agencies the authority to extend flexibilities that expired June 16, allowing “recipients to continue to charge salaries and benefits to active Federal awards consistent with the recipients' policy of paying salaries (under unexpected or extraordinary circumstances) from all funding sources, Federal and non-Federal.”
+This flexibility is limited to circumstances where other available sources of funding have been exhausted, and by USG policy.

 Georgia Tech's flexibility is limited to that allowed by the USG and our sponsors.
 We will be updating our web page on this site, COVID-19 Resources by Agency, as we receive additional information to guide any reliance on this extended flexibility.